rubrikinc/terraform-provider-polaris/docs/resources/aws_archival_location.md

     charges.
 This is the default behaviour when the `region` field is not specified.
   * `SPECIFIC_REGION` - Storing snapshots in another region can increase total data transfer charges.
 The `region` field specifies the region.

+-> **Note:** The AWS bucket holding the archived data is not created until the first protected object is archived.

 ## Example Usage